Inspiaaa/QuadTreeImageCompression/README.md

 - The combined data can be further compressed using **general-purpose compression algorithms** (`lzma` in this case).

-In the end, the following information is stored:
+In the end, the following information is stored (before general-purpose compression):

 - **Width** of the image (4 bytes)